rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 2. Send copy of the invoice to email.
 Change the value within `emailAddress`

 3. Fetch copy of the invoice in Base64 format.
-Use any public website to convert Base64 into pdf to view it.
+Use any public website to convert Base64 into pdf to view it, for example [Base64 Guru](https://base64.guru/converter/decode/pdf).